gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 !!! info
     Currently, even in organizations with a single member, voting still takes place when a proposal is created.
 51 tokens are needed to approve a proposal in such a repository.

-Once a majority has been reached early, or the voting period ended and the soft majority vote result was decided, the proposal completes and the proposed action is performed.
+Once a majority has been reached early, or the voting period ended and the soft majority vote result was decided, the proposal completes, and the proposed action is performed.

 ![](../images/docker_ext_Voiting_SMV_03_result.jpg)